end-of-game/openshift-voting-app/README.md

 First, we will deploy this with container images.
 These images can be built and stored in any registry.

-To change image, modify **image attribute** in YAML files located in openshift-specifications/with-images directory.
+If you want to change images, modify **image attribute** in YAML files located in openshift-specifications/with-images directory.
 For example, `image: my-registry:443/my-image:1.0`.

 This method is used when you have already a toolchain that build images for you and you don't want to change this operation.